SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 This last setting allows the Azure Web App to access the service account's personal certificate store to read the App Only X.509 certificate.
-You are now ready to play with your Office 365 Add-In.
+You are now ready to play with your Office 365 Application.
 Simply open an Office 365 user session, click on the App Launcher and select the "My Apps" command.

 ![Office 365 App Launcher - My Apps](./Figures/Fig-14-O365-App-Launcher.png)